Discover the Largest Plainbelly Water Snake Ever Recorded

 Key Points:

-• Plainbelly water snakes are not as frequently encountered as some other snake species.
-These snakes are primarily semi-aquatic, meaning that they typically inhabit areas near a permanent water source.
+• Plain-bellied water snakes are not as frequently encountered as common water snakes.
+These snakes are semi-aquatic, meaning that they inhabit areas near a permanent water source.

-• During colder months, plainbelly water snakes have a tendency to hibernate, but during warmer months and summer, they are typically more active.
+• In colder months, plain-bellied water snakes have a tendency to brumate, but during warmer months and summer they are typically more active.

-Snakes, also known as serpents, are unique reptiles with about 3,000 known species.
-These cold-blooded, egg-laying, elongated creatures are rumored to be deadly and are significantly feared worldwide.
+Snakes, also known as serpents, are unique reptiles with over 4,000 known species.
+These cold-blooded, sometimes egg-laying, elongated creatures are rumored to be deadly and are significantly feared worldwide.

-It would be interesting to know that of the 3,000 known species of snakes, only six hundred are venomous, and only 200 can cause harm and actual fatality in humans.
+It would be interesting to know that of the 3,000 known species of snakes, only 600 are venomous, and only 200 can cause harm and actual fatality in humans.
 They can be found anywhere in the world except Antarctica and are unique in terms of length.

-Today, we will discuss a not-so-famous snake known as the plain belly water snake, and in terms of size and weight, we will discover the largest plain belly water snake ever recorded.
+Today, we will discuss a not-so-famous snake known as the plain-bellied water snake, and in terms of size and weight, we will discover the largest plain-bellied water snake ever recorded.

 Plainbelly water snakes are found in all the U.S. southeastern states and some western states.